JJayU/VisionSystemsProject/README.md

 It loads the images from the *train_letters* folder, converts them to python lists and trains the model using *Scikit-learn*.

-The model is simple and uses SVC (Support Vector Classifier).
+The model is simple and uses RandomTreeClassifier.

 After fitting, the model is saved to file, which is then loaded in the main script.